irfancahyo/irfancahyo/README.md

 ## I'm a student of Indonesian University of Education.
 - 🏫  I'm currently studies as a software engineering.
 - 🧩  I'm currently learning everything. 😅
-- 🎯  2021 Goal: Making progress and Contribute more to Open Source projects.
+- 🎯  2022 Goal: Making progress and Contribute more to Open Source codes.
 - ⚡  Fun fact: I love to playing games and do something interesting.

 ### Connect with me: